MusicPlayerDaemon/website/content/clients/index.md

 MPD is only half of the equation.
 To use MPD, you need to install a MPD client (aka MPD interface).

+This is an (incomplete) list of free and open source MPD clients.

 ## Command-line Clients

 [mpc](mpc/) - a solid, lightweight, simple mpd client,